Thursday, March 15, 2012

 Why Stop at Dad’s Irish Coffee When There’s More To Be Drunk

 And speaking of Irish Mist, that honey-and-heather laced whiskey liqueur from Dublin, we offer you another after-dinner libation.
 A variation on the classic Rusty Nail (which unites scotch whisky and Drambuie), the Irish Nail flaunts Irish whiskey’s natural attraction to Irish Mist, creating a smooth, honey-sweet drink that is the perfect nightcap.
-You may want to have one after a round of Dad’s Irish Coffees.
+It’s also a further variation on a Black Nail, which uses equal parts Irish Mist and Irish whiskey, plus an orange peel for a little flavor.
+You may want to have an Irish Nail after a round of Dad’s Irish Coffees.
 Don’t forget to nibble on some shortbread while you do.
 They go so well together.
 Slàinte.
 (That’s Irish-Gaelic for “Cheers.”)

 Use all your senses as you bring the golden glow of an Irish Nail to your lips.